 Regardless of what sport you play, keeping a healthy diet in check is an important part of any healthy lifestyle.
 The right foods are critical for performance on the course, stamina, and mobility.
+If you love golf check out Big Horn Golfer.
 Golfers need to be flexible, strong and very mobile so it’s important to curate a way of eating that supports this as well as helping you to prevent injury and not to mention look great in that new outfit you just bought.
 In this article we take a look at some of the right things to eat to help make sure you’re consuming the right fuel for the match or training session and fighting fit on the golf course.

 1. Cereals and wholegrains

 Don’t fall into the trap of believing that all carbs should be avoided.
 Carbohydrates are an important fuel and the perfect way to get energy into our system before a day on the course.
 Porridge remains one off the best options as it is a slow releasing energy (keeping you fuller for longer) that has also been shown to reduce cholesterol.
 Go for non dairy milk options like almond, coconut or soya milk and try adding some berries, bananas or even mixing in some nut butters for a protein boost and a drizzle of delicious honey.

 There’s a reason you see so many sports professionals and athletes consume bananas before a game, during a game and even after a game.
 Bananas are rich in potassium, a muscle supporting mineral that helps prevent cramps, support muscle movement and an excellent way to optimize water levels in the body.

 Bananas are a great instant energy boost too; feeling a little tired out on the course?
 Grab a few bites of a banana as you go and keep yourself moving all the way to the eighteenth hole.